mikenye/docker-postfix/README.md

 ## Testing

-To test your configuration, [an `expect` script is included in the GitHub Repo](https://github.com/mikenye/docker-postfix/blob/master/test_server.expect).
+To test your configuration, [an `expect` script is included in the GitHub Repo](https://github.com/mikenye/docker-postfix/blob/master/testing/test_server.expect).

-The script requires `telnet`.
+The script requires `expect` and `telnet`.

 The syntax of the file is as follows: